Florida Premises Liability Lawyers

 When you are injured on another person’s property, you may have what is known as a premises liability case.
 If the property owner knew of or should have known of the dangerous condition but failed to take the necessary steps to protect you from being harmed, you may be able to pursue legal action.

 Contact our Florida premises liability attorneys at Michles & Booth for a free consultation.
-Call (800) 848-6168 today to get started.
+Call (800) 848-6168 or contact us today to get started.

 Who Is Liable for Your Injuries?